How to Receive Special Accommodations

 How to Receive Special Accommodations:

-At Cumberland University, the Coordinator of Disability Services coordinates Disability Services on campus.
-If a student suspects that s/he has a disability that is impacting his/her academic performance, the student will need to provide the Disabilities Services office with a Registration Form and appropriate documentation of that disability from a qualified professional.
-An appointment should be scheduled with the Coordinator of Disability Services in order to review the documentation and determine what academic adjustments may be appropriate.
-Once the appropriate accommodations have been determined, Academic Accommodation Forms will be completed for the student by the Coordinator of Disability Services.
-These forms are due back to the Disability Services within ten working days.
+At Cumberland University, the Coordinator of Accessibility Services coordinates Accessibility Services on campus.
+If a student suspects that they has a disability that is impacting their academic performance, the student will need to provide the Accessibility Services office with a Registration Form and appropriate documentation of that disability from a qualified professional.
+An appointment should be scheduled with the Coordinator of Accessibility Services in order to review the documentation and determine what academic adjustments may be appropriate.
+Once the appropriate accommodations have been determined, Academic Accommodation Forms will be completed for the student by the Coordinator of Accessibility Services.

 Cumberland University does not diagnose disabilities.
 However, students can contact the office for help in obtaining a referral to a qualified professional in our community.

-Following the original registration process with the Coordinator of Disability Services, it is the responsibility of each student to notify the Coordinator of Disability Services at the beginning of each semester that they need Academic Accommodations Forms for classes.
+Following the original registration process with the Coordinator of Accessibility Services, it is the responsibility of each student to notify the Coordinator of Accessibility Services at the beginning of each semester that they need Academic Accommodations Forms for classes.

 Accommodations for Temporary Disabilities:

-When a student has a temporary disability which impacts his/her academic performance, the student will need to provide the Coordinator of Disability Services with a Registration for Temporary Accommodations form and appropriate documentation of that disability from a qualified professional.
-An appointment must be scheduled with the Disability Services Office in order to review the documentation and determine what academic adjustments may be appropriate.
-Once the appropriate accommodations have been determined, Academic Accommodation Forms will be completed for the student by the Coordinator of Disability Services.
-These forms are due back to Disability Services within ten working days
+When a student has a temporary disability which impacts their academic performance, the student will need to provide the Coordinator of Accessibility Services with a Registration for Temporary Accommodations form and appropriate documentation of that disability from a qualified professional.
+An appointment must be scheduled with the Accessibility Services Office in order to review the documentation and determine what academic adjustments may be appropriate.
+Once the appropriate accommodations have been determined, Academic Accommodation Forms will be completed for the student by the Coordinator of Accessibility Services.

 Before a student may file for academic adjustments, documentation of the disability should be provided.
 Documentation should be as current as possible and furnished by a qualified professional who is licensed or certified to diagnose the disability in question.
 An Individualized Education Plan (IEP) from high school is a valuable resource of information as well.
 As much information about the disability as possible should be provided, including: